 Student loan repayment options come into play when it’s time to pay back the debt you’ve accumulated in college.
 There are quite a few different options, each one set to meet different needs and requirements.
 Three types that fit under the umbrella of federal repayment loans include direct consolidation, income-driven repayment, and basic.

 One option the Department of Education offers is Direct Consolidation.
-If you have several different loans, this provides you with the opportunity to combine them, making it simpler to repay, resulting in one monthly payment and one loan holder.
+If you have several different loans, this provides you with the opportunity to combine them.
+It makes it simpler to repay, resulting in one monthly payment and one loan holder.
 However, before deciding to consolidate, you will want to look carefully into your options as well as the advantages and disadvantages it provides.

 Basic Repayment Plans

-Basic repayment plans are made up of standard, extended, and graduated.
+Basic repayment plans include standard, extended, and graduated.
 Standard is the original loan terms you agreed upon after borrowing.
-These are not generally preferred to income-driven repayment plans, but they may work for some, especially those who do not wish to reapply every year for income-driven plans.
+People generally do not prefer these to income-driven repayment plans.
+However, they may work for some, especially those who do not wish to reapply every year for income-driven plans.

 Extended plans are the way to go if your standard payments are too high.
 However, it will increase the term length to 25 years.
 Monthly payments will be lower and you can choose from fixed payments or payments that increase over time.